101 Ways To Get More Customers Online

 Getting people to use your website while they relay back their experience can give you a wealth of knowledge.
 You can uncover what pain points they’re experiencing and where the bottlenecks are on your website.

-Once you have this information, make changes to your website based on the findings and repeat the cycle of testing your website again with more people.
+Once you have this information, make changes to your website based on the findings and repeat testing your website again with more people.

 Analytics and Testing

 The beauty of digital marketing is that it gives you a wealth of data that you can analyse and make informed decisions based upon.

 88. Use Analytics to Better Understand Your Customers

 Analytics can tell you exactly where your customers are coming from and how they interact with your website.
 Once you have this data, you can tailor your marketing efforts to serve these people better and make business decisions based on facts and not hunches.

 Heatmap software gives you a visual indication of how people are interacting with your site.
 It can show where people are clicking and what part of the page they’re spending most of their time on.

 90. Track Where Your Sales Are Coming From

 Analytics can show you exactly where your sales are coming from.
 With this information, you can determine if your marketing efforts show a positive ROI or if further changes need to be made to your campaigns.